Archetypes

 - Xros Heart engine Duftmon (EN: "Leopardmon") ("Xros Duft") (GY)

 A swarm deck that utilizes the fact that most of Xros Heart's level 5s are green in order to go into Duftmon, which then plays out the unevolved green mons from hand without paying the cost, allowing their effects to get them a free evo into their evolved counterparts from under your Tamers.
-I don't have much direct experience with it so I can't provide a proper evaluation at this time.
-Notably one of only two archetypes (the other being Devas) which can reasonably expect to get use out of an option card called Trinity Burst that's really shitty in its intended decks.
+Bricks hard if it doesn't see 5s and the yellow tamer early enough, but if it gets its engine online it can do some ridiculous things.
+Furthermore, Duftmon ACE threatens the level 5s at counter timing and can steal turn if a blocker dies, which can be devastating.

 - ZekeGreymon ("Blue Flare") (BK)